 Support Features

 You can get term and whole life insurance quotes online, but not universal life insurance.
 Mutual of Omaha has guides and other literature online to help you learn more about its products.
-The carrier has flexible underwriting guidelines, especially if you are a few years past cancer treatment and are otherwise healthy.
+The company has flexible underwriting guidelines, especially if you are a few years past cancer treatment and are otherwise healthy.

 Policy Types Available